-Is this Self-Help Blasphemy?
+Achieve the Dream, You Need a Team: Is this Self-Help Blasphemy?

-Democracy of today came from many civilizations such as the Iroquois nation, India, Greece, the Roman Empire, Poland, the Celts, and the United States.
+Furthermore, Democracy of today came from many civilizations such as the Iroquois nation, India, Greece, the Roman Empire, Poland, the Celts, and the United States.
 That everyone has the right to participate in how they are governed–a higher level of teamwork–is revolutionary for human history.
 The prelude to this evolved thinking required enlightenment concerning the dignity and equality in all people, regardless of who they are or where they are from.

-Always in history there are people that want things the way that they want it and will take it by force if they can.
+Unfortunately, always in history there are people that want things the way that they want it and will take it by force if they can.
 They will confront and abuse anyone that gets in their way.
 It happens every day with the bully in the schoolyard.
 World history is littered with Hitler types.
 ISIS is a prime example today.
 Going it alone is often deep seated.
 Nigeria, for example, is losing its country and children to Boko Haram but is reluctant to accept support.

-Here’s the point: people are social in nature.
+Here is the point: people are social in nature.
 The term ‘self-help group’ is an oxymoron because they are people with similar challenges helping one another.
 Michael Jordan was a superstar, but he won those six championships with the Chicago Bulls team.
 Winning Olympic athletes stand on the podium alone to receive their medals.
 Yet their coach, country, and fellow athletes helped them get there.

 For any of us to excel to our best potential in life we need others.
 First to help, and then to be helped.
-The greatest leaders who significantly and positively change a group of people, community, a company or a country are those that heed the phrase, “Help others succeed and YOU will succeed.”
+The greatest leaders who significantly and positively change a group of people, community, a company, or a country are those that heed the phrase, “Help others succeed, and YOU will succeed.”
 The reality is to achieve your dream you need a team!

-What impact does this have on you?
+Achieve the Dream: What impact does this have on you?

 If you are an employee and want to progress in your career, consider the value you bring to your job every day.
 How can you serve your customers better?
 What more can you learn to do a more effective job?
 How can you be a team player?
 Ask your boss for feedback.
 Don’t blame the boss (although SOME are jerks–see my post ‘6 Proven Ways to Deal with a Bad Boss’), your spouse or your parents.
 Too many people use similar excuses.
 Why not be different?
 To get teamwork, give teamwork.
 Join Toastmasters and get help to learn to communicate better.
 Volunteer with some community or humanitarian organization to help someone in need.

 Steve Salerno, author of SHAM, which stands for Self-Help and Actualization Movement, shows that self-help is making America helpless.
-He shows evidence that that 80% of self-help customers are repeat and they keep coming back, whether or not the stuff works.
+He shows evidence that that 80% of self-help customers are repeat and they keep coming back, whether the stuff works.
 He also suggests that the self-help approaches should be dismissed as “silly”.